dealien/Red-Docs/red/red_guide_linux_autostart.md

 `sudo restart red`

 ### systemd
-This guide assumes you used the Linux guide to install Red **and that your Linux distribution uses systemd** (Example: Ubuntu 15.04 or newer).
+_This guide assumes you used the Linux guide to install Red **and that your Linux distribution uses systemd** (Example: Ubuntu 15.04 or newer)._

 Run this command in terminal:

 `sudo nano /etc/systemd/system/red.service`

-Next, paste the following script, replace, `username` with your linux account name and `usergroup` with your user's group (usually the same as the username, but you can check with `groups username` in the terminal.)
+Next, paste the following script, replace, `USERNAME` with your Linux account name and `USERGROUP` with your user's group (usually the same as the username, but you can check with `groups username` in the terminal.)

 ```
 [Unit]